uturuncuayaku/CS320/Module_Four/README.md

 # Module Four - Customer Requirements
 ---

-Creating unit tests using JUnit to uncover errors in a mobile application.
-Coding application to meet customer requirements.
-This milestone within our mobile application, we will deliver task services that is capable of adding, updating, and deleting task objects within the application.
+We are developing unit tests using JUnit to identify potential errors in the mobile application, ensuring the code aligns with customer requirements.
+In this milestone of our mobile application project, we will implement task management services that allow users to add, update, and delete task objects.

 # Task Requirements